lorenzbr/lorenzbr.github.io/_pages/about.md

 applications.
 I am always curious and open for new technologies in the fields of data engineering, machine learning and data visualization.

 Further information on current and previous projects are shown on my webpage.
-Currently, I am open to new opportunities.
 Looking forward to get in touch with you!